 When it comes time to merge a pull request, GitHub’s default workflow produces a merge commit connecting two work trees: the feature branch and the base branch,

-master in our case.
+main in our case.
 However, it often makes more sense to produce a single commit representing the sum of the changes.
 GitHub’s ‘squash & merge’ option allows us to do this.
 With squash and merge, the master branch is updated with a single commit that includes all of the changes originally committed in a feature branch.
 What’s more, the interface automatically pre-populates the commit message with a list of commit messages present in that feature branch.
 This helps preserve the full scope of the original and follow-up changes in the commit history.

 This approach should feel quite relatable to those in some open-source communities like Drupal, where a change is discussed/reviewed with patches and a ‘committer’ then commits all of the changes once the issue is declared resolved, resulting in a single coherent commit representing the intended change.